 You can also change this setting so if you want more juice at all times from your batteries, you will get it.

 The less experienced skater might want to start with a conventional stance, which means that one foot is in front of the other.

 This can be your non-dominant leg if you’re used to skating upright or two feet side by side for those more accustomed to riding scooters and bikes on their back wheel.

-There are advantages and disadvantages, but this type of positioning will keep beginners from falling over when they first get started even though it won’t give them as much stability should an emergency arise during transit like being hit by another vehicle while crossing busy streets at night without lights shining brightly enough against dark pavement.
+There are advantages and disadvantages, but this type of positioning will keep beginners from falling over when they first get started even though it won’t give them as much stability should an emergency arise during a transit like being hit by another vehicle while crossing busy streets at night without lights shining brightly enough against dark pavement.

 6) Balancing your e-scooter

-Learning how to balance on an electric scooter is key, but it shouldn’t be the only thing on your mind.
+Learning how to balance on electric scooter is key, but it shouldn’t be the only thing on your mind.